Skip to main content

 Find anything faster

-Search and quick actions are now easier to reach from anywhere with Cmd/Ctrl + K. Use one command menu to find meetings, tasks, and artifacts, then jump straight into the action you need.
+• K`.
+Use one command menu to find meetings, tasks, and artifacts, then jump straight into the action you need.

 Animated view of the Earmark command menu used to search meetings and run quick actions.